runs-on/runs-on/README.md

 <br>

-For a similar vCPU count, RunsOn instances will be 4 to 10x cheaper than GitHub provided runners, and much faster*.
+For a similar vCPU count, RunsOn instances will be 4 to 10x cheaper than GitHub provided runners.

-<sub>*except for the initial boot on x64 arch, which takes ~1min vs 10-20s for GitHub (no pre-warmed runner for RunsOn yet), so if you're only after reducing total time instead of price, you will probably want to use RunsOn runners for >5 min workflows.</sub>

 ## Table of contents